beniwtv/vr-streaming-overlay/README.md

 Also note this is in *VERY* early state, but early testers/feedback are welcome of course!

 Current features:
-- Should support all SteamVR-supported headsets (only Vive tested though - feedback welcome)
+- Should support all SteamVR-supported headsets (only HTC Vive/Valve Index tested though - feedback welcome)
 - Adjustable background opacity and color
 - Adjustable overlay size in the VR world
 - Shows Twitch chat